 The average human heart beats 100,000 times per day.
 Over the life of an average 70-year-old, that means over 2.5 billion beats.

 Your heart is about the size of your two hands clasped together.
-The aortic and pulmonic valves are about the size of a 1 franc or 2 franc coin, while the mitral and tricuspid valves are slightly larger than a 5 franc coin.
+The aortic and pulmonic valves are about the size of a quarter or half dollar, while the mitral and tricuspid valves are about the size of an old-fashioned silver dollar.

 There are several reasons that one or more of your heart valves may not work properly.
 The ultimate effect of a diseased heart valve is that it interrupts normal blood flow through the heart.
 Causes may include the following: